cindysteward/Cindy-Steward-Portfolio/Streamlit Projects/README.md

 You can find my projects made with Streamlit here.
 To run the file, run the document and "streamlit run {filename}.py" in the terminal.
+Alternatively, follow the link given to view the running code as a space on huggingface.